 4) Involving Employees in Hiring.

-Employees can provide valuable insights into hiring, they can help you to identify the right talents and skills for a given role.
+Employees can provide valuable insights into hiring, and they can help you to identify the right talents and skills for a given role.
 They can help in defining job roles.

 So get your employees involved wherever it is possible and get their input in your employer branding strategy.